CBIIT-CGBB/gcMECM/README.md

 ### Detection of modules with mutually exclusive mutations
 #### Step 1
 Generate the pairwise gene-gene adjacency distance matrix from the p-value of one-tailed Fisher’s exact test and generalized linear models (glm).
-Select gene pairs with smaller p-values and negative correlation in glm.
+Select gene pairs below the p-value cutoff and negative correlation in glm.
 The Fisher’s exact test p values are used as the distance in the matrix.
 #### Step 2
 Convert the distance matrix into a weighted graph or network using R package igraph.
 The resulting graph was clustered into modules with the Louvain algorithm.
 #### Step 3